 Homemade popcorn has always been a favourite snack.
 It’s cheaper and healthier than commercial snack foods.
 It’s also easy to make naturally flavourful stovetop popcorn.

-It also means cutting back on our packaged snack foods.
-That is probably the hardest part.
+It also meant cutting back on our packaged snack foods.
+That was probably the hardest part.
 Do you know how many coffee shops wrap their gluten-free baking?
 And most quick snack food comes individually wrapped.

-Flavourful stovetop popcorn has been our solution to all of this.
-We order a big bag online and make it nearly every week.
+Flavourful stovetop popcorn was our solution to all of this.
+We ordered a big bag online and made it nearly every week.

 Why Make Stovetop Popcorn?

 Stovetop popcorn is easier than you might think.

 - It’s easier than a reusable microwaveable container because you can make a HUGE amount all at once.

 - It also tastes better than microwaved popcorn.
 (Don’t believe me, do your own taste test!
 Stovetop popcorn is crunchier and has a toastier flavor).

 - I will admit a hot air popper is appealing… however, our tiny townhouse kitchen doesn’t have room for extra appliances.

 - Stovetop popcorn can also be made on a camp stove, making it a perfect snack for cottages, camping, and backpacking trips.